-Jianlin Chu, Phd
+Jianlin Chu, PhD

-Senior Scientist, Pfizer
+Position title: Senior Scientist, Pfizer

-Advisor: Dr. Emery Bresnick
+Phone: Advisor: Dr. Emery Bresnick

 Research Interest: The research is focused on investigating reprogramming of human somatic cells (generation of iPS cells) using purified proteins and their therapeutic potential as regenerative drugs.
 Tagged reprogramming protein candidates are expressed in mammalian, bacterial, as well as baculoviral systems and purified.
 Different strategies are under investigation for maximal delivery and reprogramming efficiency.